marioizquierdo/bettertabs/doc/JAVASCRIPTS-DEV-GUIDE.md

     npm install coffee-script

-Then you will be able to compile `jquery.bettertabs.coffee` into `jquery.bettertabs.js` using the coffee command:
+Then you will be able to compile `jquery.bettertabs.js.coffee` into `jquery.bettertabs.js` using the coffee command:

-    coffee --watch --compile jquery.bettertabs.coffee
+    cd app/assets/javascripts

-With this, each time you save the `jquery.bettertabs.coffee` file, `jquery.bettertabs.js` will be automatically updated.
+    coffee --print jquery.bettertabs.js.coffee > jquery.bettertabs.js

 ## JavaScript Compressor ##